The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - Shutout Streak: September 28, 1930.
 The Green Bay Packers complete their fifth straight shutout of the Chicago Bears, something that will certainly never happen again in the history of the rivalry.

 - Packers Atop The Rivalry: November 9, 1930.
-The Packers win their seventh consecutive game against the Bears, going ahead in the all-time series for the first time with a record of 8-7-3.
+The Packers win their seventh consecutive game against the Bears in a 13-12 win at Wrigley Field (where that winning streak would end).
+Verne Lewellen and Johnny Blood both scored for the Packers.
+In that win the Packers would go ahead in the all-time series for the first time with a record of 8-7-3.
 They would overtake the series again in 1931 and 1932, but wouldn’t regain their lead in the series again until 2017.

 - A Superstar Shines: December 7, 1930.
 The Chicago Bears’ Red Grange was the first true superstar to participate in the Packers-Bears rivalry.
 The Hall of Fame halfback was one of the most famous football players of the first 20 years of NFL football.
 In this game, at Wrigley Field, he led the Bears to a 21-0 victory while throwing two touchdown passes.
 Johnny Blood was his counterpart in Green Bay’s offensive backfield for five years (1929-1933).

-- Lowest Scoring Game Ever: September 25, 1932.
+- Lowest Scoring Game in NFL History: September 25, 1932.
 The Bears and Packers tied 0-0 in, obviously, the lowest scoring game in NFL history.
 13,000 unlucky souls packed into City Stadium in Green Bay to witness the scoreless game.
 This was also the year that the Bears couldn’t make payroll and accepted a $1,500 IOU from the Packers to stay afloat.

 - Bears Storm Back: December 11, 1932.
 The Bears begin a six game winning streak, taking a firm grip on the all-time series.
 That is, until one of the best players in league history arrived in the rivalry (see more about Don Hutson below).